 The aims of this procedure are to: provide clear guidance upon the use of the Rider Intervention Developing Experience (RiDE) in North Yorkshire where the offending rider is a member of the public emphasise the importance of evidence gathering in a collision explain the criteria that must be fulfilled before an offending rider may be […]

 Policy Statement The Police and Crime Commissioner (PCC) for North Yorkshire and Chief Constable of North Yorkshire Police (NYP) – adopt a Joint Risk Management Strategy and Policy to deal with both positive and negative sides of risk.
 NYP have aligned the Risk Management system to the industry best practice Risk Management Standard: ISO 31000:2009. […]

-The majority of data security breaches are innocent and unintentional such as the user not ‘logging out’ of their desktop or laptop computer at the end of the day.
-However, ‘near misses’ where no actual harm results from the incident, should still be reported and analysed to look for possible ways of preventing an actual […]
+Most security incidents are innocent and unintentional such as the user not ‘logging out’ of their desktop or laptop computer at the end of the day.
+However, ‘near misses’ where no actual harm results from the incident due to it being mitigated before it comes to fruition, should still be reported and analysed to look […]

 Procedure Statement Shared Parental Leave enables eligible parents to choose how to share the care of their child during the first year of birth or adoption.
 Its purpose is to give parents more flexibility in considering how to best care for, and bond with, their child.
 This procedure sets out the statutory rights and responsibilities […]

 This procedure has been developed to protect all employees, service users, customers and visitors from exposure to second hand smoke and to assist compliance with the Health Act 2006.
 Exposure to second hand smoke, also known as passive smoking, increases the risk of lung cancer, heart disease and other illnesses.
 Ventilation or separating smokers and […]